This policy is for you if your chosen degree has a September 2022 or January 2023 start date.

 As per the University of Leeds Taught Admissions Policy, applicants who have sought feedback and wish to challenge the decision made on their application should contact the Head of School, whose details can be found in the Useful contacts and resources section of this page.

 Useful contacts and resources

-Admissions enquiries specific to the School of Healthcare should be directed as follows:
+Admissions enquiries specific to the School of Healthcare, including requests for feedback, should be directed as follows:

 Details of any amendments since first published: